juwatow/neebyo-org/about/index.md

 Raise digital awareness among disadvantaged communities in rural areas of Africa.

 ### Vision
-African disadvantaged communities using technology to solve some of their problems.
+We envision African youth in disadvantaged areas solving problems in their community with technology.

 ### Strategy
 Empower youth in disadvantaged communities to regularly participate in coding programs like [Technovation](https://www.technovation.org/) by taking care of the heavy lifting (facilitate access to laptops, internet, IT Support, coaches and mentors, learning resources, communication and collaboration tools).